Daniel-Fan/CSC207_Assignment/A1/codesmells.md

 ### List of classes and line numbers involved:

 * [OrderException]
+* [OrderListManager, line25 and 30]

 ### Description:

-[OrderException is never used in any other class in this project]
+[OrderException is never used in any other class in this project List<PickerOrderList> called completedOrders is no longer used.
+Set<Picker> called pickers is no longer used.]

 ### Solution:

-[We just need to delete this class.]
+[We just need to delete the class and those instance variables.]

 ## Code Smell: [Dead Code]